Guidebook Updates for Iceland

 Blue Lagoon & Reykjanes Peninsula

-• Since the Fagradalsfjall volcano, southwest of Reykjavík, has become active (with eruptions in 2021 and 2022), drivers may want to ask locally about any road closures/detours before heading toward the Reykjanes Peninsula.
+• Given increased volcanic and seismic activity on the Reykjanes Peninsula in recent years, drivers may want to ask locally about any road closures/detours before heading toward the peninsula.

-For books printed before April 2020, the following may also apply:
+For books printed before April 2024, the following may apply:

 Golden Circle